femke77/seeds/README.md

 # Tech Blog Seeding App

+This is a seeding application for challenge 14, tech blog app, for the Edx full stack program.

 ## How to Use

 Put seed.js and createSeeds.js in a seeds folder for challenge 14.